Frequently Asked Questions

 • Why are crystal packages getting smaller?

-This situation is being driven by the electronics industry in general and the need for more portability in particular.
-There is a downside to this however which is that the smaller the crystal blank the higher the starting frequency.
-For example, the lowest frequency in a 7x5mm package is approximately 8MHz whereas it is approximately16MHz in a 2.5x2mm package with lower frequencies being achieved by external frequency division which increases circuit complexity.
+For example, the lowest frequency in a 7x5mm package is approximately 6MHz whereas it is approximately 12MHz in a 2.5x2mm package with lower frequencies being achieved by external frequency division which increases circuit complexity.

 • Can I obtain the test results for my products?